FabricCore/jscore-book/dev/getting-started/introduction-to-jscore.md

 User-written scripts can directly access existing Java methods in Minecraft, allowing for customisation capabilities similar to that of modding.
 With support for hot reloading of scripts, providing a painless replacement for Java modding.

-JSCore comes with [YarnWrap](https://fabriccore.github.io/yarnwrap) - a thin wrapper translating methods from Minecraft to classes and functions callable from JS.
+JSCore comes with [Yarnwrap](https://fabriccore.github.io/yarnwrap) - a thin wrapper translating methods from Minecraft to classes and functions callable from JS.

-## Why is YarnWrap needed?
+## Why is Yarnwrap needed?

 Minecraft contains obfuscated code where naming of classes and methods are randomised to hide their purpose.
 Modding toolkits such as Fabric replaces readable class names (e.g. `PlayerEntity`) to the obfuscated names (e.g. `Class_1234`) at compile-time to allow readable names to be used in modding.

 However, compile-time mappings are not possible for scripting languages, so Java classes and methods must be referenced by their real name.

-YarnWrap consists of thousands of classes in their readable names, each wraps an obfuscated class.
-When a YarnWrap method is called, the underlying/obfuscated method gets invoked.
-In this case scripting languages can access internal Minecraft methods through classes provided by YarnWrap.
+Yarnwrap consists of thousands of classes in their readable names, each wraps an obfuscated class.
+When a Yarnwrap method is called, the underlying/obfuscated method gets invoked.
+In this case scripting languages can access internal Minecraft methods through classes provided by Yarnwrap.

 ## What is Rhino?